AriartWt/bee-color-framework/README.en.md

 # Attribution

-If the wfw's principal concern is to avoir third party libraries, But I still integrated three of them in the framework's core :
+On of the wfw's principal concern is to avoid third party libraries, But I still integrated three of them in the framework's core :
    - [PHPMailer](https://github.com/PHPMailer/PHPMailer)
    - [HTMLPurifier](http://htmlpurifier.org/)